AbhishekS04/JavaLabCodes/README.md

 ## Java Lab Codes

-This repository contains my personal collection of Java programs and exercises for the **Java Lab**.
-I upload my lab codes here to keep them organized and stored in a safe place.
-These codes aim to help me and my friends understand fundamental concepts in Java programming.
+This repository contains Java programs and exercises for the **Java Lab**.
+The codes are organized and aim to help students and developers understand fundamental concepts in Java programming.

 ## Features
 - Well-structured Java programs focusing on core concepts.